endingwithali/theworsttodolistever/README.md

     - [x] update TODO entries and persist to backend

 ## Month 3

+- [ ] integrate error handling of wrong UUIDs or wrong input types for backend endpoint

 - [ ] Do basic security checks
 - [ ] Style frontend
 Create login system - still one big list